zhaoziheng/SAT-DS/README.md

 ### This repo can be used to:
   - (Follow step 1~3) Preprocess and unfied a large-scale and comprehensive 3D medical segmentation data collection, suitable to train or finetune universal segmentation models like SAM2.
   - (Follow step 1~6) Prepare the training and test data in required format for [SAT](https://github.com/zhaoziheng/SAT).

+### SAT-DS for benchmarking
+We provide the detailed configurations of all the specialist models (nnU-Nets, U-Mambas, SwinUNETR) we have trained and evaluated on each of these datasets, check them [here](https://github.com/zhaoziheng/SAT-DS/blob/main/data/specialist_model_config). nnU-Nets are trained and evaluated following the [official guidance](https://github.com/MIC-DKFZ/nnUNet/tree/master/nnunetv2), while U-Mamba and SwinUNETR follows the [official implementation of U-Mamba](https://github.com/bowang-lab/U-Mamba).
+Their results are reported in our paper.

 Check our paper "One Model to Rule them All: Towards Universal Segmentation for Medical Images with Text Prompts" for more details.